NationalSecurityAgency/skills-docs/docs/contribution/README.md

 Here are the high-level contribution steps:
 1. Create a GitHub ticket to propose a feature, improvement and/or a bug fix
-   - Annotate the ticket that you would like to submit a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+   - Annotate in the ticket that you would like to submit a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
    - Monitor the ticket for comments - work with the core team to make sure that the proposed change fits well into the [SkillTree architecture](/contribution/architecture.html)
 1. [Fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-forks) the repository (generally that would be skills-service)
 1. Clone the forked repository